RDycore/RDycore/docs/developer/ceed.md

 | cell_left  |  3   | Out    | Flux contribution to the right cell [f_h f_hu f_hv] * L_edge/Area_right |
 | flux       |  3   | Out    | Flux through the edge [f_h f_hu f_hv] |

-2. Create `CeedElemRestriction` for all the input and output fields of previously created `CeedQFunction`.
+- Second, create `CeedElemRestriction` for all the input and output fields of previously created `CeedQFunction`.
-A `CeedElemRistriction` tells libCEED the indices of a `CeedVec`:
-  - From which the values are extracted (for an input field), or
+A `CeedElemRistriction` tells libCEED the indices of a `CeedVec` from/to which the values are to extracted/written for an input/output field.
-  - To which the values are written (for an output field).

 The `CeedElemRestriction` for the fields and the example mesh is given below.

 | Variable name  | Size                            | Created via                        | Notes |
 | -------------- | ------------------------------- | ---------------------------------- | ----- |